20 Thanksgiving Table Decor Ideas To Make Your Feast Stand Out

 Foliage In A Bottle

 For a modern, elegant look that’s also functional, turn your empty wine bottles into sleek candleholders that commemorate fall foliage.
-Just carefully squeeze beautiful greenery into your wine bottle, trim the bottom of a candlestick, so it fits snuggly in the opening of the bottle and voila, you’ve made the perfect centerpiece to brighten any Thanksgiving table.
+Just carefully squeeze beautiful greenery into your wine bottle, trim a candlestick so it fits snuggly in the opening of the bottle and voila, you’ve made the perfect centerpiece to brighten any Thanksgiving table.

 Floral Pumpkin Arrangement